How to Freeze Eggs

 Freezing egg yolks is a bit more complicated.
 The yolk gets really gelatinous so a little extra care must be taken when freezing them by themselves.

-First, you need to decide if you will be using the eggs in a sweet or in a savory dish.
+First, you need to decide if you will use egg yolks in a sweet or in a savory dish.
 Yes, you have to decide this in advance.
+Then separate yolks from the whites.

 If you will be using the yolks in a sweet dish beat 1 1/2 teaspoons of sugar in with 4 yolks before freezing in a silicone muffin pan or in a freezer container.